Oliver-Mustoe/nstall/README.md

 ## Install-test
 * Clone this repo
-* Copy nstall.nix to /etc/nixos/ (or wherever you configuration.nix lives)
+* Copy nstall.nix to /etc/nixos/ (currently it is assumed this is where your configuraiton.nix resides!)
 * In you configuration.nix file import nstall.nix (likely will look something like this once your done)
 ```bash
   imports = [